wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 For the purposes of Article 33(3), the relevant date for the consideration of inventive step (non-obviousness) is the date prescribed in Rule 64.1\.

-### Rule 66 Procedure before the International Preliminary Examining Authority
+### Rule 66---Procedure before the International Preliminary Examining Authority

 ##### 66.1 Basis of the International Preliminary Examination